metaDMG-dev/metaDMG-core/docs/source/command-line-interface.md

 - `--damage-mode`: `[lca|local|global]`. `lca` is the recommended and automatic setting.
 If using `local`, it means that damage patterns will be calculated for each chr/scaffold contig.
 If using `global`, it means one global estimate.
 Note that when using `[local|global]` the LCA parameters won't matter.

 #### LCA
+- Options:

   - `--names`: Path to the (NCBI) `names.dmp.gz`.
 Mandatory for LCA.
   - `--nodes`: Path to the (NCBI) `nodes.dmp.gz`.
 Mandator for LCA.
   - `--acc2tax`: Path to the (NCBI) `acc2tax.gz`.
 Mandatory for LCA.
   - `--min-similarity-score`: Normalised edit distance (read to reference similarity) minimum.
 Number between 0-1.
 Default: 0.95.
   - `--max-similarity-score`: Normalised edit distance (read to reference similarity) maximum.
 Number between 0-1 Default: 1.0.
   - `--min-edit-dist`: Minimum edit distance (read to reference similarity).
 Number between 0-10.
 Default: 0.
   - `--max-edit-dist`: Maximum edit distance (read to reference similarity).
 Number between 0-10.
 Default: 10.
   - `--min-mapping-quality`: Minimum mapping quality.
 Default: 0.
-- `--weight-type`: Method for calculating weights.
-Default is 1.
-- `--fix-ncbi`: Fix the (ncbi) database.
-Disable (0) if using a custom database.
-Default is 1.
   - `--lca-rank`: The LCA rank used in ngsLCA.
 Can be either `family`, `genus`, `species` or `""` (everything).
 Default is `""`.

+- Flags:
+  - `--custom-database`: Flag.
+Using a custom database or the NCBI.
+If NCBI, automatically corrects for a couple of bad taxa.
+Default is False.

 #### General

 - Options:
+  - `--damage-mode`: The damage mode.
+Use `LCA` unless you know what you are doing.
   - `--max-position`: Maximum position in the sequence to include.
 Default is (+/-) 15 (forward/reverse).
   - `--output-dir`: Path where the generated output files and folders are stored.
 Default: `./data/`.
+  - `--config-path`: The name of the generated config file.
+Default: `config.yaml`.
-    - `--parallel-samples`: The maximum number of cores to use.
-Default is 1.
+  - `--parallel-samples`: The number of samples to run in parallel.
+Default is running in seriel.
-    - `--cores-per-sample`: Number of cores pr. fit.
+  - `--cores-per-sample`: Number of cores to use pr. sample.
 Do not change unless you know what you are doing.
   - `--sample-prefix`: Prefix for the sample names.
   - `--sample-suffix`: Suffix for the sample names.
-    - `--config-path`: The name of the generated config file.
-Default: `config.yaml`.
+  - `--weight-type`: Method for calculating weights.
+Default is 1.

 - Flags:
   - `--forward-only`: Only fit the forward strand.
   - `--bayesian`: Include a fully Bayesian model (probably better, but also _a lot_ slower, about a factor of 100).
   - `--long-name`: Use the full, long, name for the sample.
+  - `--overwrite`: Overwrite config file without user confirmation.

 ### Examples